zoey1103/2023-Cyclistic-bike-share-analysis/README.md

   3. The data is stored in CSV files.
 Each file contains one month data.
 Thus a total of 9 .csv files.
   4. The data is structured data ie., Organised data.
   5. For the purposes of this case study, datasets are generated from a fictional company.
 The datasets are appropriate and it have been made available by Motivate International Inc. under this **license**(https://www.divvybikes.com/data-license-agreement).
   6. As this data is collected by a real bike sharing company in Chicago, there are **no issues with bias or credibility**.
-So its Reliable, Original, Current and Cited (as in ROCCC).
-I do **not** think its **Comprehensive** because this data lacks some information.
+So it's Reliable, Original, Current and Cited (as in ROCCC).
+I do think it's  **Not Comprehensive** because this data lacks some information.
   7. Data Integrity: It's **Accurate**, **Consistent** and **Trustworthy**.

 ### 4. Process